 Journalism and mass communication courses draw their fair share of aspirants every year.
 India has a huge, thriving journalism industry – one that does not look like slowing down anytime soon.

 It seems that the man formerly entrusted with the charge of this very industry by the government believes this as well.
 Here is an interesting bit of news carried by the Economic Times, “With 90,000 titles every year, the publishing industry in India generates more business and jobs than Bollywood, former Union Information and Broadcasting minister Manish Tewari has said.”
-“The Congress leader said that the Indian publishing industry was poised to become the world’s largest.”

-What Drives a Journalist?
+What drives a journalist?

 If you talk to any veteran journalist with eons of field experience behind him or her, they will start off by complaining about their chosen profession.
 A rant that is colorful and loquacious, almost a work of art in itself, will follow.
 The usual complaints are that journalists have insanely long and completely unpredictable hours.
 They are underpaid and overworked, and have to chase after the smallest, most insignificant leads in the hopes of a story.